Devon Falls

 Devon Falls, known as the 'Veil of the Valley', is a waterfall in Sri Lanka, situated 6 km west of Talawakele, Nuwara Eliya District on the A7 highway.
-The falls is named after a pioneer English coffee planter called Devon, whose plantation was situated nearby the falls.
+The falls is named after a pioneer English coffee planter called Devon, whose plantation was situated nearby.
 The waterfall is 97 m high and is the 19th highest in the country.
 The falls are formed by a tributary of Kothmale Oya, which is a tributary of Mahaweli River.
 The elevation of Devon Falls is 1,140 m above sea level.